 The top priority for a KB is searchability.
 Google has spoiled everybody.
 When users know what they’re looking for, they expect to be able to type in a keyword and find an answer.
 If the KB search produces poor results, customers either won’t use the KB — instead using more costly call, email, or IM support services — or they’ll struggle and become more unhappy and frustrated than when they arrived at the KB with their current problem.
 Good search functionality and results are just as important to the support agents who use the KB to assist customers.

 Explaining how search engines and search engine optimization (SEO) work is outside the scope of this discussion.
 Basically, search engines, both on the Internet and internally in the Client KB, consider a combination of factors to determine an article’s relevance to a user’s search keywords.

 Two of these factors are the article title and introduction.
 Article titles should:

 Introductions should also contain the main keywords and reflect the article content.
 Simple articles allow for more precise titles and introductions that contain specific keywords.
 Because complex articles cover multiple topics, it’s impossible for the title, introduction, or content to focus on specific keywords.
-The multitude of potential keywords makes it harder for search engines to figure out what the article is really about and, therefore, how relevant the article is to the user’s specific search words.
+The multitude of potential keywords makes it harder for search engines to figure out what the article is really about and, therefore, how relevant the article is to the user’s specific search term.
 This lowers the article’s relevance across all searches except one where the user happens to use the exact words in the article title.